rileyjmurray/sageopt/docs/source/documentation/sageopt.symbolic_signomials.rst

 in the theory of SAGE relaxations.
 In particular, SAGE can incorporate convex constraints into a problem by a lossless process known as *partial dualization*.
-You can think of partial dualization as a type of "conditioning", in the sense of "conditional probability".
+You can think of partial dualization as a type of "conditioning", in the sense of conditional probability.

 We designed sageopt so users can leverage the full power of partial dualization without being experts on the subject.